Katy Perry and Orlando Bloom Are Officially Back Together

 MORE: Katy Perry Opens Up About Suicidal Thoughts from Living Under a Persona

-Since their breakup nearly half a year ago, the two have remained friendly.
+It seems as though the two have remained friendly ever since they split up.
 According to the source, Perry and Bloom have kept in contact the entire time, leaving room for feelings to rekindle.

 “They have never cut communication since they broke up,” a source said.
 “They just took a break because it was the best thing for them at that time, [but they] are seeing each other again.”